edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

 ---
 title: Connect tools to external services - Module 03
-description: Learn how to connect a conversational agent workflow in Azure Logic Apps to external services by using connectors and how to expose connector actions as tools for agents. ms.service: azure-logic-apps
+description: Learn how to connect a conversational agent workflow in Azure Logic Apps to external services by using connectors and how to expose connector actions as tools for models, agents, and MCP clients to use. ms.service: azure-logic-apps
 author: edwardyhe
 ms.author: edwardyhe
 ms.topic: tutorial
-ms.date: 08/13/2025
+ms.date: 08/26/2025
-#Customer intent: As an integration solution sevelo
+#Customer intent: As an integration solution developer, I want to know how to connect my conversational agent workflow to external services and expose connector actions as tools for agents and models to use.
 ---

 # Connect your tools to external services (Module 03)